Corey Bailey

 usually displays the results in decibels.
 Some distortion analyzers do the math

-and display the results as a percentage.
-The displayed results are all of the
+and display the results as a percentage and others display the results as db.

-harmonics generated by the amplifier plus any noise added by the process of
+The displayed results are all of the harmonics generated by the amplifier plus any

-amplification.
+noise added by the process of amplification.
 Total Harmonic Distortion + Noise.

 Hertz (Hz)